-It was not unusual for emigrants to take their farm name from the old country when they emigrated particularly if their name was very common - - and thus the family names of Akre and Særvold inscribed with the date of 1857 and Martha brought it to America from Norway.
+Martha Margrete Olsdatter Særvold was born September.
+5th, 1839 and her father was Ole Servold.
+The name Servold comes from Os Parish at Strandvik.
+At age 17, Martha received a dowry chest from her parents engraved with rosemalling and written on the chest is the name, "Martha Margrite datter Ole - Særvold" and it is inscribed with the date of 1857 and Martha brought it to America from Norway.
 This chest is today in the possession of Martin Cowan's eldest daughter, Beverly Cowan Miller of Woodbury, Minnesota.
 The chest came into her possession by her aunt Anne Bidne many years ago and she says that she treasures that chest dearly.
-I'm sure that chest has many stories to tell.
+I'm sure that chest has many stories to